rochars/byte-data/README.md

  *   Assumes the buffer length if undefined.
  * @param {boolean=} safe If set to false, extra bytes in the end of
  *   the array are ignored and input buffers with insufficient bytes will
- *   generate a empty output array.
+ *   output a empty array.
+If safe is set to true the function
+ *   will throw a 'Bad buffer length' error.
 Defaults to false.
  * @return {!Array<number>}
  * @throws {Error} If the type definition is not valid */